How to Place a Company into a Creditors’ Voluntary Liquidation (CVL)

 - The company’s affairs, including the reason(s) for its failure

-- All of the company’s contracts, which terminate on the date of Liquidation.
+- The company’s contracts, which terminate on the date of Liquidation.

-Following their investigations, the liquidator is legally obliged to file a confidential report on the director's conduct, commonly known as a D-Report to the Secretary of State for Business, Energy and Industrial Strategy.
-This report will contain explanations for the company's failure, including any serious misconduct on your part.
+Following their investigations, the liquidator is legally obliged to file a confidential report on the director's conduct to the Secretary of State for Business, Energy and Industrial Strategy.
+This 'D-Report' will contain explanations for the company's failure, including any serious misconduct on your part.

 I&L can help you prepare and deal with all the complex issues that will require attending if you’re to avoid potentially adverse claims.
 Call 020 7504 1300 now for free and confidential advice…